List of The Neverending Story characters: Falkor

 Falkor (German: Fuchur) is a companion of Atreyu and Bastian.
 He is the only luckdragon (German: Glücksdrache) to appear, although five others are mentioned in passing.
 He helps Atreyu find a cure for the Empress after escaping the web of Ygramul the Many.
-The original name Fuchur is derived from the Japanese Fukuryū (福竜/福龍).
-It was changed in the English translation because the pronunciation of the original name is similar to the English f-word when Americans try to pronounce it.
 Personality-wise, Falkor is optimistic, friendly, dignified, helpful, and wise, trying to help Bastian remember to "never give up and good luck will find you".

 Falkor appears much like a Chinese dragon but whereas on the cover of the book, Dan Craig illustrated Falkor as lion-like; in the 1984 film adaptation of the novel, Falkor is dog-like with white fur, pearly white scales that glitter pink, ruby-colored eyes, and is pleased by affectionate scratchings behind his ear.
 Luckdragons possess neither immense physical strength nor great magical talents, though they can exhale blue fire.
 Their only distinctive ability is incredible luck in everything they do, as shown when Falkor locates and rescues his companion after being lost in a violent, blinding storm.
 Luckdragons never stop drawing air and heat through their scales, which makes eating unnecessary and makes submersion in water deadly to them.
 Luckdragons are capable of sleeping while flying and prefer to occupy as much open space as possible.

 Falkor is a sophisticated being from Fantasia, giving advice to people when they have lost hope in many things they set out to do whether in a quest for what they seek or in some cases people and beings have given up altogether and lost faith.
 Mostly during the Nothing's destruction of Fantasia, he helps Atreyu along the way of his quest to stop The Nothing.
 Falkor's attitude purely comes from his heart, and his openness to making friends means a lot to everyone he encounters, into which Falkor in return treasures every friendship he has.
 Falkor only makes enemies of those who threaten his friends or Fantasia.